top of page

 Title: Inferno

-As the Holocaust decimated European Jewry, the Mufti of Jerusalem had his own designs on the Jews, while the Jews of the Mandate period were forced to develop their own response.
+As the Holocaust decimated European Jewry, the Mufti of Jerusalem had his own designs on the Jews, while the Jews of the Mandate developed their own response.

 Thursday, February 5